Nooowayjose/foodHaiku/README.md

-# All is food and food is all
+# All is food, food is all
 Haiku's for the wonderful food I enjoy.